 The IPI is presented as the original series, and as the series adjusted for calendar effects.
 This adjustment is carried out in order to eliminate the influence on the number of working days and the number of holidays in the different Autonomous Communities, and thus be able to carry out homogeneous comparisons between the months of different years.
 The seasonality of the series is also corrected with the new base 2010.

 The complete weighting structure has been updated at all levels of functional and geographical breakdown, in order to represent industrial activity more precisely.
-This has used the 2010 Annual Industrial Companies Survey, which provides information regarding the added value of each branch of activity, to four digits of CNAE-2009, and the 2010 Annual Industrial Products Survey, which notifies of the production value of each product within each class of CNAE-2009.
+The Structural Business Survey 2015 has been used, which provides information on the added value of each branch of activity to four digits of the CNAE 2009 and the Annual Industrial Product Survey 2015, which reports the production value of each product within each class of the CNAE 2009.

 The weightings of the Large Industrial Sectors of the IPI are as follows: